Company Secretary India

 person as Company Secretary.
 A qualified Company Secretary should be a member

-of Institute of Company Secretaries of India headquartered in
+of Institute of Company Secretaries of India headquartered in New Delhi.
+A company having not less than Rs.

 10 lacs paid up capital and not required to appoint a full time company